E-commerce in Switzerland Market Size

 What is the current Switzerland E-Commerce Market size?

 In 2024, the Switzerland E-Commerce Market size is expected to reach USD 16.5 billion.

 Who are the key players in Switzerland E-Commerce Market?

-ZurRose Group, Nespresso, Digitec Galaxus AG, Microspot.ch, Zalando Group are the major companies operating in Switzerland E-Commerce Market.
+ZurRose Group, Nespresso, Digitec Galaxus AG, Microspot.ch and Zalando Group are the major companies operating in the Switzerland E-Commerce Market.

 What years does this Switzerland E-Commerce Market cover, and what was the market size in 2023?